 Which post is better?
 While the Cat Rescue post gets Mary Jane’s name in many more newsfeeds and the LinkedIn algorithm may indeed decide that content from Mary Jane is worth showing to more newsfeeds, the problem is that the Cat Rescue post is not of particular interest to Mary Jane’ target prospects.
 If her target prospects see this post, they may indeed think that Mary Jane is a very kind lady but that won’t make them necessarily more likely to contact her for her web design skills.

 Let’s imagine that one of Mary Jane’s target prospects is currently struggling with a website that is loading slowly and causing them to lose customers.
 They happen to see her “6 Ways to Fix a Slow Loading Website” blog post in their newsfeed and they are now very interested in Mary Jane’s business.
 Mary Jane’s post has shown them a solution to their problem.
 If Mary Jane has structured her blog post correctly, the blog will give them useful information to fix it and invite them to contact Mary Jane for further help.

 So should you ever post a “Cat Rescue”- type content?
-I would recommend about 80% of useful content addressing prospect pain points and about 20% of lighter content where you show your personality.
+I would recommend that 80% of your content is useful content addressing prospect pain points and about 20% of lighter content where you show your personality or a “sales” post.

 LinkedIn can be an effective way to reach your target prospects – provided you follow a planned strategy.